Outlaw: Gangster VIP: Release

 The film was released in Japan on January 13, 1968.
 The film was released by Toho International in an English-subtitled version in the United States in May 1968.

 Outlaw: Gangster VIP was shown at the Udine Far East Festival in 2005.
 The film had its Canadian premier at the Fantasia Film Festival on July 14, 2008.

 Outlaw: Gangster VIP was released by Arrow Video on Blu-ray and DVD in 2016 as part of a box set of the entire series.

 Reception

-Jasper Sharp of Midnight Eye stated that "Toshio Masuda didn't make the flashiest of works at Nikkatsu, but he did make solid, reliable movies with great characters and well-crafted plots that always keep the viewer on their toes.
+Jasper Sharp of Midnight Eye stated, "Toshio Masuda didn't make the flashiest of works at Nikkatsu, but he made solid, reliable movies with great characters and well-crafted plots that always keep the viewer on their toes.
 Gangster VIP is a far more mature and serious film than most of Nikkatsu's akushun films from the 60s, benefiting from some great acting, especially from its lead Watari (Tokyo Drifter), and the poignant final scenes will stick in one's mind for a long time after the film is over."